Saidoflo/Saidoflo.github.io/README.md

 ---

-### SMART Goals
-1. **Goal**: I want to enroll in a PhD program in Bioengineering.
-   - **Plan**:
-     - Research at least five potential PhD programs in Bioengineering by the end of this semester.
-     - Maintain a competitive GPA, gain research experience through internships or projects, and obtain strong letters of recommendation.
-     - Submit applications by **November 1st** of my senior year.

-2. **Alignment**: Obtaining a PhD in Bioengineering aligns with my career aspirations to contribute to advancements in healthcare technology and biotechnology.

-3. **Timeline**: Allow ample time for review and revisions before the application deadlines.

----

 ### Philosophy Statement
 I believe that real success comes from sticking to your core values, always growing, and genuinely wanting to make a positive difference in others’ lives.
 My approach to leadership is all about patience, persistence, resilience, creativity, and empathy.